-An online bachelor's of data science provides graduates with the knowledge and skills necessary to tackle complex data problems in diverse settings.
-In the technology-driven market, databases have become the foundation of many businesses and organizations.
+An online bachelor’s of data science provides graduates with the knowledge and skills they need to tackle complex data problems in many settings.
+In the technology–driven market, databases have become the foundation of many businesses and organizations.
 The Bureau of Labor Statistics projects database management jobs to grow 11% by 2026, faster than the national average for all occupations.
-To maintain productivity, businesses and organizations across industries need qualified professionals to develop user-friendly datasets.
+To maintain productivity, businesses and organizations across industries need qualified professionals to develop user–friendly datasets.
 Graduates with a data science degree contribute to technological innovation in a growing field.

 Online Bachelor’s in Data Science & Analytics Degree Program Ranking Guidelines

 We selected these accredited data science and analytics programs based on the quality of the program, types of courses provided, faculty strength, school awards, rankings and reputation, including the reputation for providing online degree programs.

 The Best Online Bachelor’s in Data Science & Analytics Programs